ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models

 Now assume $\vx,\vx + \vu \in \densitysupp$.
 Since $\densitysupp$ is convex, for all $t \in [0,1]$ we have $\vx + t\vu \in \densitysupp$.
 Consider the cardinality of the range of the continuous function $t \mapsto f(\vx + t\vu)$.
 First,

-because $f$ is the continuous extension of the expression in the right-hand side; on the boundaries between regions, the expression in the right-hand side is equal to zero.
-Next, observe that because any term in the sum can take on one of two values.
+because $f$ is the continuous version of the expression in the right-hand side; on the boundaries between regions, the expression in the right-hand side is equal to zero.
+Next, observe that

+because any term in the sum can take on one of two values.
 A continuous function with finite range and connected domain must be constant, so $f(\vx) = f(\vx + t\vu)$ for all $t \in [0,1]$.
 In particular, $f(\vx) = f(\vx + \vu)$. \end{proof}